apitestbase/apitestbase.github.io/_docs/en/what-is-integration-unit-testing.md

 The method includes

 * **Testing the API's contract**, i.e. request and response.
-* **Testing the API's side effect**, i.e. database data update, calls to other APIs, asynchronous messages sending, etc.
+* **Testing the API's side effect**, i.e. database record updated, other APIs called, messages sent to a queue, logs written to a file, etc.

 The API can use any input protocol, including but not limited to HTTP.
 RESTful API is the most widely adopted form of API.